 In December we published a video showing a long range test with the newly released nRF52840 chip.
 The video showed that the nRF52840 had excellent range, and is fully compatible with the new Long Range feature of the just released Bluetooth 5 specification.
 This blogpost will go into more details about how this test was done.
 Below is the video for those that have not seen it yet.

-The setup consisted of two nRF52840 Preview Development kits.
+The setup consisted of two nRF52840 Preview Development kits, one transmitter (TX) and one receiver (RX).
 Both kits were connected to a GPS module using serial communication (UART).
 The DK on the receiving end also had a display shield developed here at Nordic and was connected to a computer.
 On the computer a program was displaying the different RF parameters like TX ouput power, on air bitrate and Link Budget, and the received data like the distance between the kits, the Receiver Signal Strength Indicator (RSSI) and the GPS coordinates of both kits.
 The display shield also showed this information along with info about how to change the different parameters; tx output power and bitrate.
 The different parameters were simply changed by using the buttons on the development kit.

-The communication was done using Enhanced ShockBurst (ESB), Nordics proprietary protocol, with settings for 125 kbps Long Range mode.
+The communication was done using the radio directly (no SoftDevice), with settings for 125 kbps Long Range mode.
 Data was sent in one direction with no ACKing.
 This is more or less the same as if we had used Bluetooth advertising with 125 kbps Long Range mode, one of the differences being that only one channel was used.

 As shown in the video two tests were conducted.
 In the first test the output power was set to 4 dBm and the bitrate was set to 1 Mbit.
 This is the settings that would give the best range on the prior chip, the nRF52832, without using an external Power Amplifier (PA).
 The transmitter was then brought about 100 meters down range and the connection (RSSI) was still good.
 To get any further we needed something to carry the development kit a long way while still having the kit in line of sight.
 For this we used a quadcopter/drone – a remotely controlled helicopter with four rotors.
 The quadcopter was of the type DJI Phantom 2.
 The transmitter was mounted on the quadcopter legs using cable ties.
 For this test we turned the output power up to 8 dBm and the bitrate down to 125 kbps.
 This is the settings that gives the highest link budget on the nRF52840 and thereby the longest range.